HISTORY OF HRSF

 Runners who were invited were Sibusiso Nzima, Folavio Sehohle, Lungile Gongqa, Michael Mazibuko, Desmond Mokgobu, Xolisa Tyali, Lebo Phalula, Lebogang Phalula, Tumisang Monnatlala, Precious Mashele, Phasha Magagane, Gladwin Mzazi and Rhutendo Nyahora.

-Development runners like Maxime Chaumeton, Jacob Malefom, Katlego Monageng and Ntsindiso Mphakathi were also invited.
+Development runners like Maxime Chaumeton, Jacob Malefo, Katlego Monageng and Ntsindiso Mphakathi were also invited.

-Ultra-Marathon runners like Pro Mhogo, Lucas Rantho and Wits Maths Professor Jesse also joined.
+Ultra-Marathon runners like Pro Mhogo, Motsamai Lucas Rantho and Wits Maths Professor Jesse also joined.